 Lastly, you can also check your company/employee ID as there are some companies that print their employees’ SSS numbers on this identification card for quick reference.

 Method 6: How To Check SSS Number Through Your Email

 If you applied for an SSS number in 2016 onwards, search for the email message from the SSS that contains your SSS number slip.

-If you can’t get through the line, try sending an email to [email protected] with your complete name, birth date, and an image of your valid ID.
+If you can’t get through the line, try sending an email to [email protected] with your complete name, birth date, address, and a photo or scanned image of your valid ID.
 Don’t forget to use SSS Number Verification as the email subject line.

 If none of these things work, your last resort is to go to the Member’s Assistance Section of an SSS branch.